Can you name this charming chapel and the town where it’s found?

-If you can identify this pretty peak, register with Down East and then fill out the form below.
+If you can name this charming chapel and the town where it’s found, send us a note at P.O.
+Box 679, Camden, ME 04843 or shoot an email to [email protected].
 We’ll feature our favorite letter in an upcoming issue — and send the winner a Down East wall calendar.

 You must be a member of Down East online to view the rest of this page.

 Not a member?
 Join the Down East community.